Welcome to IGHR

 Please write IGHR and the name of the course for which you are paying on the memo line on your check.
 Your payment must be postmarked no later than the third day after the date of your registration or your reservation for this course will be cancelled and you will need to register again.

-Your tuition includes the one-week course for which you registered, the syllabus as a PDF file on a USB drive, morning and afternoon refreshment breaks, and two evening meals – Sunday and Thursday.
-Pre-paid meal plan options are currently being finalized; information will be posted on the IGHR website soon.
-Accommodation information is available on the IGHR website under IGHR 2017 - Accommodations.
-A printed syllabus may be ordered in advance at an additional cost.
+Your tuition includes the five-day course for which you registered, the syllabus as a downloadable PDF file, morning and afternoon refreshment breaks, and two evening meals – Sunday and Thursday.
+Pre-paid meal plan options are available on the IGHR website under IGHR 2017 - Dining Options, accommodation information is available under IGHR 2017 - Accommodations, and a printed syllabus may be ordered in advance for an additional cost at IGHR 2017 - Course Syllabus Detail.

 Policies and Deadlines